lachiesainsbury/PrivacyEvaluation/README.md

 <br>

 To install required libraries:
-1. Open a terminal window
+1. Open cmd/bash/shell
-2. Execute 'pip install <libraryName>'
+2. Execute: pip install libraryName

 <br>

+### Instructions

 Once necessary libraries have been installed, run main.py to execute the algorithms.
 Results for each algorithm on the Adult and Bike Sharing data sets will be printed to console.
 Due to the complexity of some algorithms, this